avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 # Setting Up Your Instant Library

-## Step 1: Add your audio files to the USB storage device
+## Step 1: Copy your audio files to the USB storage device

 1. **Connect** the USB storage device to your computer
 1. Make sure your USB storage device is **formatted** as a **FAT32** volume.
 This is the default format for most devices when they're new, but a reformat may be necessary if the format has been changed.